- Describe the ways in which carbon is critical to life

 As discussed earlier, the shape of a protein is critical to its function.
 To understand how the protein gets its final shape or conformation, we need to understand the four levels of protein structure: primary, secondary, tertiary, and quaternary (Figure 2.21).

 The unique sequence and number of amino acids in a polypeptide chain is its primary structure.
 The unique sequence for every protein is ultimately determined by the gene that encodes the protein.
 Any change in the gene sequence may lead to a different amino acid being added to the polypeptide chain, causing a change in protein structure and function.
+William Warrick Cardozo showed that sickle-cell anemia is caused by a change in protein strucure as a result of gene encoding, meaning that it is an inherited disorder.
 In sickle cell anemia, the hemoglobin β chain has a single amino acid substitution, causing a change in both the structure and function of the protein.
 What is most remarkable to consider is that a hemoglobin molecule is made up of two alpha chains and two beta chains that each consist of about 150 amino acids.
 The molecule, therefore, has about 600 amino acids.
 The structural difference between a normal hemoglobin molecule and a sickle cell molecule—that dramatically decreases life expectancy in the affected individuals—is a single amino acid of the 600.

 Because of this change of one amino acid in the chain, the normally biconcave, or disc-shaped, red blood cells assume a crescent or “sickle” shape, which clogs arteries.
 This can lead to a myriad of serious health problems, such as breathlessness, dizziness, headaches, and abdominal pain for those who have this disease.